-NOTE 8 - COMMITMENTS AND CONTINGENCIES
+NOTE 9 - COMMITMENTS AND CONTINGENCIES

 A. In February 2018, ETA amended its lease agreement for five years for office space in Astoria, NY, which will expire on January 31, 2023 and is subject to annual rent escalations.
 The monthly fee amounted to \$4,000 through January 2018 and increased to \$4,100 beginning February 2018.
 The office is located in a building owned by an entity controlled by a member of the Board of Directors.
-A portion is recorded as donated rent, see Note 2K.
+A portion is recorded as donated rent, see Note 2J.

 In December 2014, ETA entered into a lease agreement for four years and two months for office space in Los Angeles, CA where ETA pays a monthly fee.
-The monthly fee for each of the years ended June 30, 2019 and 2018 amounted to \$780.
+The monthly fee for the years ended June 30, 2020 and 2019 amounted to \$780.